 Perhaps a more telling sign of readiness is that you are getting on your mat at home if you can’t get to a class, you are curious about sequencing postures and excited about elements of class that usually go unnoticed.
 Readiness has nothing to do with your personal practice.
 You can be an amazing teacher and not know how to do a headstand, or be hopelessly confounded by the mechanics of arm balances.
 I would ask you to consider your own favorite yoga teacher; can they rock a handstand in the middle of the room?
 Can they touch the soles of their feet to the back of their head?
 Don’t know?
 Don’t care?
 That’s what I thought.
 Those things are not nearly as important as committing to the time and effort of simple and consistent practice.

 If you are on the lower end of the experience spectrum look for a yoga teacher training that is extended.
 Programs that take place over 6-12 months will give you plenty of time to learn the details and mechanics of poses.
-If you are quite experienced already you would do well in an intensive or in an extend program.
+If you are quite experienced already you would do well in an intensive or a traditional program.

 If you love the fitness side of yoga, look for training that minimizes philosophy.
 If you are drawn to the spiritual parts of practice you may want to avoid schools and teachers that seem preoccupied with their trendy yoga apparel.Some teachers emphasize Ayurveda, some highlight alignment or anatomy.
 Many schools are non-dogmatic but some are very strict about respecting a specific lineage.
 If independance and self expression are a must for you, plan to avoid schools that insist on a strong continuation of lineage.
 If you value predictability and will feel more comfortable with a set structure for practice and teaching consider a training that prioritizes a “prescribed” practice such as Bikram, Anahata Yoga or Ashtanga.

 The relationships you build in YTT are a vital part of your experience.
-Visit the studio that hosts your prospective trainings if possible. if it’s a good fit, become a part of their community before training begins.
+Visit the studio that hosts your prospective training if possible.
+If it’s a good fit, become a part of their community before training begins.
 Your experience will be so much deeper if you are not a stranger to the staff and to the space.
 If you are attending a training in another city or country even, this won’t be possible.
 Plan, in that case, to fully participate in every activity and offering.
 You won’t regret it.
 Practice with alumni of the training that you are considering.
 This will be easy if you are at a local studio since their staff may be largely composed of alum.
 Get to know the people that practice at the school.
-It’s great to be exposed to new types of people with different life experiences, but if you are a 50-something professional, going through this experience with a group of college students won’t be as fulfilling.
+It’s great to be exposed to new types of people with different life experiences, but if you are a 50-something professional, going through this experience with a group of college students or visa versa the training won’t be as fulfilling for you.

 As you are researching yoga teacher training, try to get a feel for what your hireability will be once you are a registered teacher.
 Will you be able to audition at the studio you trained at?
 Will you be prohibited from auditioning at other studios?
 What is the School’s reputation like in the yoga community?